Responsible AI in Protein Science

 Our approach to creating safe and beneficial AI technologies includes:

-• Building Global Partnerships: To ensure that AI tools in protein science are safe and trustworthy, we work with government agencies, non-profits, and other international organizations.
+• Building Global Partnerships: To ensure that AI tools for protein science are safe and trustworthy, we work with government agencies, non-profits, and other international organizations.
 Given the global nature of science, these partnerships are crucial for fostering innovation and maintaining security.

-We welcome new partnerships on these crucial topics.
+We welcome partnerships on these crucial topics.
 If you are interested in working with us, please write to contact@ipd.uw.edu.